laurilopes/api_docs/v1/documentation/resources/petitions/reasons.md

             <td><code>int</code></td>
             <td>
                 <em>(Optional)</em>The maximum number of reasons to return per
                 request, but no more than 100.
-Returns a maximum of 10 reasons if omitted.
+If omitted, returns a maximum of 10 reasons.
             </td>
         </tr>
         <tr>